Ridiculously Good Coffee Crumble Ice Cream

 The first time I ever tried coffee, I was three years old, walking down the street in Old Town San Diego, and I was eating my dad’s coffee ice cream with toasted almonds.
 Honestly, he probably only let me try it because he thought I would be unimpressed by anything coffee-flavored.

-But joke was on him, because I’m pretty sure that was the gateway that later fueled my caramel frappuccino phase when I was a pre-teen obsessed with neon green and spiky, rubber earrings from Claire’s.
-And maybe even my gateway to present late 20s me who’s obsessed with all things coffee whether it’s vanilla coffee cupcakes, chewy coffee cookies, or coffee crème brûlée.
+But joke was on him, because I’m pretty sure that was the gateway that later fueled my caramel frappuccino phase when I was a pre-teen obsessed with neon green and spiky rubber earrings from Claire’s.
+And maybe even my gateway to present late 20s me who’s obsessed with all things coffee whether it’s vanilla coffee cupcakes, my viral chewy coffee cookies, or one of my favorite desserts of all time, coffee crème brûlée!

 It wasn’t until I was in pastry school that I learned how to make coffee ice cream from scratch.
 And now, the store-bought stuff just doesn’t cut it.
 I mean, I’ll still eat it, of course.
-But homemade coffee ice cream is elite and here’s why!
+But homemade is elite.

-This ice cream was inspired by that long-ago memory with my dad.
-But instead of just adding almonds, this ice cream also features Biscoff cookies because I wanted a little extra crunchy element.
+This particular recipe was inspired by that long-ago memory with my dad.
+But instead of just adding almonds, this ice cream also features Biscoff cookies.
 It’s honestly so good that I’ve been tiptoeing to the freezer to sneak a bite or two all week.
 It’s called self-care!

 No churn